 'Perhaps, but one of you is the actual Santillán,' I spoke.

-'Surely, this accusation is grievous inspector', Bonheur remarked.
+'Surely, this accusation is grievous', Bonheur remarked.

 'What truth?'
 The vicar general asked with intrigue.